kndt84/pysafie-auth-sample/README.md

 https://127.0.0.1/authsample

-Input safie ID and password

-You can see the device list retrieved from the Safie API
+Input safie ID and password, then you can see the device list retrieved from the Safie API